iuriineves/sn0wfrogs-capybaras/README.md

 **Can I include this mod in a modpack?**

 **Yes**: You can, no need for approval.
-However, I would love to know what modpacks are using this mod, so don't hesitate to message me on discord! (iuriineves).
+However, I would love to know what modpacks are using this mod, so don't hesitate to message me on discord! (sn0wfrog).

 **I found a bug!
 What do I do?**